kubernetes/enhancements/keps/sig-windows/2258-node-log-query/README.md

 - A metric for the size of logs returned
 - A metric for rate-limited or rejected requests

-These metrics were not added to minimize the footprint of the feature, but could be considered based on user feedback during the beta phase.
+These metrics were not added to minimize the footprint of the feature.

 ### Dependencies